 - /Business for business logic and helper libraries added during development.

 - /Controllers for controller classes handling user input and responses.

 - /Models for content classes representing and manipulating data.

-- /wwwroot for design and layout files such as scripts, images, and style sheets.
+- /Static for design and layout files such as scripts, images, and style sheets.

 - /Views for renderers.

-See Creating a starter project for more details.
+See Create a starter project for more details.

 IContent interface.
 This also provides a set of important basic properties such as the content display name, as well as references and unique identifiers for a content item.
 See Content.